Bankruptcy FAQs

 Can I File Bankruptcy?

-Whether or not you qualify to file for bankruptcy, and whether you should file for bankruptcy are two questions that are best that you discuss with an attorney.
-Jennie Patton can answer both these questions more fully when you schedule an initial consultation.
-In many cases, the answer is often yes, most people can file for bankruptcy.
+Deciding whether you qualify for bankruptcy and if it’s the right choice for you are important questions.
+However, these questions are best discussed with an attorney.
+Jennie Patton can provide detailed answers during an initial consultation.
+In many cases, the answer is yes—most people can file for bankruptcy.

-Whether you qualify for a Chapter 7 Bankruptcy or a Chapter 13 Bankruptcy depends on your unique circumstances.
-Only a few may not be able to file a Chapter 7 Bankruptcy.
-This includes people who have filed a previous Chapter 7 Bankruptcy in the past 8 years, and people with high income.
-Some people who are not eligible to file under Chapter 7 are able to obtain relief under Chapter 13 Bankruptcy.
+Whether you qualify for Chapter 7 or Chapter 13 bankruptcy depends on your unique situation.
+Only a few people might not be eligible for Chapter 7 bankruptcy, such as those who have filed a Chapter 7 bankruptcy in the past 8 years or those with high incomes.
+However, many who don’t qualify for Chapter 7 can still seek relief through Chapter 13 bankruptcy.

 Are my debts dischargeable?